mihlalimakunga/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $((($BREATH)**($LOVE))) : Script that displays the result of BREATH to the power LOVE.

 echo $((2#$BINARY)) : Script that converts a number from base 2 to base 10.

+echo {a..z}{a..z} | tr ' ' '\n' | grep -v oo : Script that prints all possible combinations of two letters, except oo.